 The proposed solution to the plurality of benefits and payments was Universal Credit (UC), which replaces six existing benefits for people of working-age in the UK: JSA, WTC, CTC, Housing Benefit, income-based ESA and Income Support.
 Once a beneficiary starts claiming UC, the economic support awarded will be based on the individual’s income and circumstances at the time of the last assessment period.
 UC payments are made on a monthly basis.
 The idea of UC first appeared in a 2009 report by the Centre for Social Justice (CSJ), an independent think tank established in 2004 by British politician Ian Duncan Smith.
 In the report, CSJ reviewed the UK’s tax credit and benefits system proposing UC as a solution to improve the British social security system by making it more fair and simple.

 Between July and October 2010 the coalition government led a consultation exercise to collect views on the welfare reform.
 Following the consultation, UC was announced at the Conservative Party annual conference in 2010 by Ian Duncan Smith, who was secretary of state for work and pensions at the time.
-In November 2010 the Department for Work and Pensions (DWP) published a White Paper detailed its planes for UC.
+In November 2010 the Department for Work and Pensions (DWP) published a White Paper that detailed its plans for UC.
 In support of the UC programme £2 billion were pledged for the following four years.
 The government expected UC to provide better incentives for unemployed people to re-engage into employment, and DWP estimated UC would deliver net benefits of £38 billion over a 12 year period to 2022-23, followed by a yearly net benefit of £ billion.
 The initiative was introduced as a new benefit in the comprehensive welfare reform package known as the Welfare Reform Act 2012 introduced by the coalition government.
 Nationwide rollout of UC was originally set for October 2017, however, the programme was reset in February 2013 delaying the timeline to 2023.

 In January 2011 the design of the programme and build work started.
 The original plan was to complete transferring all claims onto the new system by October 2017.
 In 2011 the DWP identified more than a hundred different types of UC users and decided to design an individual IT solution for each type of circumstance.
 Only by early 2012 did the DWP take a step back to reassess what the programme might look like.
 That summer DWP realised the challenges UC was facing.
 The first alerts were raised in July by a supplier-led review commissioned by secretary of state Ian Duncan Smith.
 Internal lines of monitoring, intervention and defence had not worked properly until this point.